albinalm/Front-end-webdev.-project/log-book.md

 Regarding the data retrieval, I wasn't sure how to begin or understanding the syntax.
 But after some research together with trial, error and some experiments during live view, I  managed to get it working.

 I still haven't figured out how to retrieve first name from Okta, so email will do for now.
+#### Update from a later point; I managed to get first name working!
+And I have barely any idea why!

 # Monday 2021-02-23 [INSERT TIMESTAMP TOMORROW]
 ## Yesterday